Kynoskefalaj/Kynoskefalaj/README.md

 - 👋 Hi, I’m @Kynoskefalaj
 - 👀 I’m interested in programming and software testing
-- 🌱 I’m currently learning Python, Java, HTML, CSS, etc.
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...